jasonumiker/kubernetes-training/README.md

 * `kubectl apply -f pod.yaml`
 * `kubectl get pvc` - see now that it is Bound and there a VOLUME listed
 * `kubectl get pv` - here you'll see the PersistentVolume that was created by fulfilling the claim
+* `kubectl apply -f service.yaml` - create a service to expose this nginx
 * http://localhost:8001 - we mounted an empty volume at the nginx path
 * `kubectl exec -it nginx  -- bash -c "echo 'Data on PV' > /usr/share/nginx/html/index.html"` to write some stuff to index.html for nginx to display
 * http://localhost:8001
 * `kubectl delete pod nginx`
 * `kubectl get pv` - even if we delete the Pod the volume is still here
 * `kubectl apply -f pod.yaml` - and if we re-create the Pod it just mounts it back
-* `kubectl get pv` - note it is the same PersistentVolume (not a new one)
+* http://localhost:8001 - note it is the same PersistentVolume (not a new one)
-* http://localhost:8001 - note we can still see the data in it too
 * `kubectl delete service nginx`, `kubectl delete pod nginx` and `kubectl delete pvc test-pvc` - clean up our example
 * `kubectl get pv` - Deleting our PersistentVolumeClaim deleted our PV